Can Allergies or Stress Cause Eye Twitching? 5 Common Causes You Should Know About

 5 Common Causes of Eye Twitching

-Common eye twitching has some trigger points that can be easy to identify and remedy.
+Common eye twitching has some trigger points that can be easy fixes.

 1. Stress and Eye Strain